 What is the cost of an implant-supported dental bridge?

-The cost of an implant-supported dental bridge depends on several factors, such as the number of dental implants that we need to place, the type of materials, and the complexity of the procedure.
+The cost of an implant-supported dental bridge depends on several factors.
+Factors such as the number of dental implants that we need to place, the type of materials, and the procedure.
 Generally, dental insurance may cover part of the procedure, but not the total cost of treatment.
+Ask your insurance provider to see exactly what they can cover for you.

 Is there any special care required for an implant-supported dental bridge?

-While this type of bridge offers many benefits, it will require special care to ensure its longevity.
-Proper oral hygiene and regular visits to the dentist are essential for keeping your implant-supported bridge in good condition.
-Additionally, it is important to floss under and around the implant-supported bridge to prevent issues such as gum disease.
+While this type of bridge offers many benefits, it will require special care to ensure the longevity of the bridge.
+Proper oral hygiene and regular visits to the dentist are essential to keep your implant-supported bridge in good condition.
+Additionally, floss under and around your implant-supported bridge to prevent issues such as gum disease.
 With the right maintenance, an implant-supported dental bridge can provide a lasting solution for missing teeth.

 Are there alternatives to implant-supported bridges that provide similar results?

 Yes, there are other alternatives that can provide similar results.
 These alternatives include traditional bridges, partial dentures, and single dental implants.
-Each of these options has its own advantages and disadvantages, so it is important to consult with our dentist to determine which option is best for you.
+Each of these options has its own advantages and drawbacks, so consult with our dentist to determine which option is best for you.

 Schedule a Consult for an Implant-supported Bridge in Columbia, SC

-If you are missing two or more teeth, request a visit to our Columbia dental office for a implant-supported bridge consultation with Dr. Trinkner and Dr. Keefer.
-You can request an appointment online or give us a call at 803-400-8729.
+Request a visit to our Columbia dental office for a implant-supported bridge consultation.
+You can request an appointment online or give Dr. Trinkner and Dr. Keefer a call at 803-400-8729.
 An implant-supported bridge can help you regain your oral health and confidence!

-To learn about our dental implant services, see:
+To learn about our dental implant services, visit: